-The APA obtained the bank statements for the Village's accounts from its fiscal year 2020 audit waiver request.
-From these statements, the APA noted that three of the Village checks written during the examination period contained only one signature.
+The APA obtained the bank statements for the Village's accounts from its fiscal year 2021 audit waiver request.
+From these statements, the APA noted that 13 Village checks written during the examination period contained only one signature.
 An example of such checks is shown below.